-Dispersant use Dispersant Test ing & Approval Dispersant Application Dispe ersant Sto ckpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is forbidden unless authorised by the Irish Coast Guard None / Dispersants which have been tested and approved for use in the UK may be considered for use None / Dispersants which have been approved for use in the UK may be con- sidered for use in Ireland Ireland does not have its own vessel or aircraft disper- sant application capabilities.
-When used, dispersants and The Irish Coast Guard is an associate member of the OSRL based in the UK, which maintains a large None N/A N/A The national contact point for the use of dispersants is the Marine Rescue Co- in Ireland List of approved disper- sants: None / No list of approved aircraft dispersant spraying resources are brought in from other European coun- tries (e.g. the UK). inventory of oil pollution response equipment, in- cluding dispersant spraying capability ordination Centre (MRCC) Dublin dispersants Aircraft application of dispersants is also possible through Ireland's arrange- ments with OSRL
+Dispersant use Dispersant Testing & Approval Dispersant Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is forbidden unless authorised by the Irish Coast Guard The national contact point for the use of dispersants is the Marine Rescue Co- ordination Centre (MRCC) Dublin None / Dispersants which have been tested and approved for use in the UK may be considered for use in Ireland None / Dispersants which have been approved for use in the UK may be con- sidered for use in Ireland Ireland does not have its own vessel or aircraft disper- sant application capabilities.
+When used, dispersants and aircraft dispersant spraying resources are brought in from other European coun- tries (e.g. the UK).
+Aircraft application of dispersants is also possible through Ireland's arrange- ments with OSRL The Irish Coast Guard is an associate member of the OSRL based in the UK, which maintains a large inventory of oil pollution response equipment, in- cluding dispersant spraying capability None N/A N/A